Hadar933/GooglePhotosAPI/README.md

-GooglePhotosAPI enhancer (Python) - performs various operations on your google photos media
+GooglePhotosAPI wrapper (Python) - performs various operations on your google photos media
 -------------------------------------------------------------------------------

 ### created by: